-How Chen and the team managed to make the form and style meet (20) in order to reach the goal/vision (17), Chen explains:
+How Chen and the team managed to make the form and style meet (20) to reach the goal/vision (17), Chen explains:

 “So what we did was open up the rail.
 Players can go anywhere.
 We also added the surfing back,” he added.
 “We make sure everything before you reach the final end is completely playable, including the final walk toward the light.
 We give them freedom until the very end.”

-In the next part of “Don’t show, involve” I will talk about the narrative as a cognitive process and how to think in terms of involving the receivers´ interpretation and emotions by propelling the cognitive activities to make the player identify, explore, compare, making choices and decisions.
+In the next part of “Don’t show, involve” I will talk about the narrative as a cognitive process and how to think regarding involving the receivers´ interpretation and emotions by propelling the cognitive activities to make the player identify, explore, compare, making choices and decisions.